Early Color Television

 DuMont made this monitor for its industrial closed circuit system.
 It was demonstrated at the 1950 IRE show.
 The monitor is now at the museum, and we intend to restore it and display the high quality 500 line resolution color pictures it can produce.

 The monitor is mostly complete, but is missing the motor control chassis.
 It even has its original knobs.
+Cliff Benham has built a new color wheel and a motor control chassis, and the monitor now works.
 Follow our restoration of the monitor here.

 Viewing area.
 There is no magnifier, but some sort of goop on it.